promatia/website/README.md

 the `/server` folder contains API Models (eg: User) and schema's for the API.
 It also includes middleware for authentication, data for roles/permissions, routes.
 All the behind-the-scenes logic occurs here.

-## Setting up local dev enviroment
+## Setting up local dev environment

 - Install MongoDB
 - Use node version 13.3